 All of the following are required for admission to the program:

-- A copy of teacher's certification or a written evidence of teaching ability and projected date for completion of certification
+- A copy of a current teaching certificate, or written evidence of teaching ability and projected date for completion of certification.

 Note: The Graduate Record Examination (GRE) is not required for admission.